-Details of the data to be collected, the frequency of data recording, its certainty, and format and storage location are described.
-Algorithms and formulae used have also been clearly established.
-The recording frequency of the data is as required by AM0008.
+Details of the data to be collected, the frequency of data recording, its certainty, format and storage location are described.
+Algorithms and formulas used have also been clearly established.
+The recording frequency of the data is as required by ACM0009.
 The time for how long the data is kept archived is defined.

-Eliane (Maximiliano Gaidzinki S.A.) is responsible for the project management and monitoring and reporting of emission reductions as well as for organising and training of the staff in the appropriate monitoring, measurement and reporting techniques.
+Eliane (Maximiliano Gaidzinki S.A.) is responsible for the project management, monitoring and reporting of emission reductions as well as for defining and training the staff in the appropriate monitoring, measurement and reporting techniques.
 These tasks will be carried out by the Internal Commission for Energy Conservation which is part of Eliane's engineering department.

-The monitoring plan is straightforward and no specific procedures beyond already established procedures, including QA/QC procedures, are necessary.
-The established measures reflect good monitoring and reporting practices.
+The monitoring plan is straightforward and no specific procedures beyond the already established procedures, including QA/QC procedures, are necessary.
+The established measurement procedures reflect good monitoring and reporting practices.